Oil vs Latex Paint: Weighing the Pros and Cons

 Tape Carefully

-Use painter's tape to protect trim, windows and floors.
-Press tape firmly to surfaces to prevent bleeding.
-Remove tape as soon as you’re done painting while the paint is still wet.
-This will ensure clean, sharp lines.
-Pulling off dried tape can damage your new paint job.
+Apply painter’s tape to protect trim, windows, and floors.
+Press firmly to prevent bleeding.
+Remove tape while paint is still wet for clean edges.
+Pulling off dried tape can damage the finish.

-If using oil-based paint, lightly sand glossy surfaces like trim to rough them up.
-This gives the oil paint something to grip onto.
-Wipe away dust with a tack cloth before painting.
-No sanding is needed for latex paint.
+When using oil paint, lightly sand glossy surfaces to give the paint something to grip.
+Wipe dust away with a tack cloth before painting.
+Latex paint doesn’t require this step.

 Caring for Surfaces Painted With Oil and Latex